 This year the regular nomination and election process has been delayed (it is supposed to happen in the fall) because we have had several mid-term vacancies that we have been seeking to fill.
 We have recently identified people for all of those vacancies, and will be making an announcement to the general membership at the time of the membership meeting later this month.
 We are also now getting the regular nomination/election process back on track; it is being led by Silja Kallenbach and Deborah Kennedy, who will be in touch with you soon about a possible nominee from COABE.

 Board minutes: The NCL Board does not automatically share its meeting minutes with the general membership.
 In this regard NCL operates the same way other membership organizations do.
-We are not aware of any such organization, including TESOL, ILA, AAACE, or COABE, that sends the minutes of its Board meetings out to its general membership.
+We are not aware of any such organization, including TESOL, ILA, AAACE, or COABE, that sends the minutes of its Board meetings out to its general membership, which are the liaisons mentioned above.
 Of course, the minutes can be made available to anyone who requests them, per federal law.
 We will be sending you the minutes of the February XX and March XX meetings as soon as these have been approved by the NCL Board.

 Capacity: As you know, the Coalition does not have any paid administrative staff, so all NCL tasks are carried out by Board members.
 This can mean that completion of NCL tasks is deferred in favor of activities associated with Board members' full-time staff positions elsewhere.
 In addition, the Coalition has a very limited infrastructure.
 Several member organizations, including ProLiteracy, the American Library Association, World Education, and the Center for Applied Linguistics, have generously provided support in the form of meeting space, platforms for webinar provision, and other in-kind infrastructure in order to enable the NCL to carry out its projects.